Chapter Seven: Structures

 (use Damage Pips to keep track of this as necessary).
 These points of Grinding Damage

-are permanent, and are added to the Damage of all future attacks against that component.
+are permanent, and are subtracted from the component's Armor for all future attacks.

 Normally, points of Damage in excess of a target's Armor rating are ignored.
-If an attack is so powerful that the excess Damage can be effective in its own right, then that excess can be treated as Overkill Damage.
+If an attack is so powerful that the leftover Damage can be effective all over again, then that excess can be treated as Overkill Damage.
 Especially powerful attacks may cause enough Overkill Damage to inflict

 multiple points of Size Damage on the same target, destroy several Components all at

 |12 points of Damage is enough to kill multiple minifigs if they all happen to be standing in the line of fire.